Things I Love about the Churches of Christ

 Look at some things in the Thessalonian and Corinthian letters.

-- Then when Paul writes II Thessalonians, they had apparently been troubled by some teaching saying that either the Lord had already come back or that His coming was upon them or would be soon.
+Then when Paul writes II Thessalonians, they had apparently been troubled by some teaching saying that either the Lord had already come back or that the time of His coming was upon them.
 Some of them even quit their jobs because they felt like the time to go be with the Lord was at hand.
 And so Paul writes to correct their misunderstanding.
 And yet, throughout II Thessalonians, guess what Paul calls them?
 “My brethren.”
 And he writes about the hope that they have.
 You mean, you can be wrong in your eschatology, that is your beliefs about the afterlife, and what’s going to happen at the end of history; you can be confused about that and still be a Christian?
 Apparently.
 That’s one of the other differences between us and the 7th day Adventist and many other denominations.
 Our eschatology is different.
 Most of them believe in a doctrine called Premillennialism, that is, when Jesus comes back he will set up a kingdom here on earth and reign with the saints for 1000 years, and then the final judgment will take place after the 1000 years.
 Well, I don’t agree with that.
 I think they’ve misinterpreted Revelation 20 and other passages.
 But I’m not going to say that someone is not my brother or sister in Christ because their eschatology differs from mine, because Paul didn’t.

 How do we tell who our brothers and sisters in Christ are?

 I find in the NT that the way we tell who our brothers and sisters in Christ are is not by handing them a questionnaire to get their doctrine stance on a bunch of topics.
-But the way that we tell is by… Listen to these Scriptures, don’t take my word for it…
+But the way that we tell is by… Well, listen to these Scriptures, don’t take my word for it…

 - Jesus said in the Sermon on the Mount, “You will know them by their fruits.
 Grapes are not gathered from thorn bushes nor figs from thistles, are they?
 So every good tree bears good fruit, but the bad tree bears bad fruit.
 A good tree cannot produce bad fruit, nor can a bad tree produce good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 So then, you will know them by their fruits”.
 I used to think “by fruit,” Jesus meant their doctrine.
 “You will know them by the doctrine they teach.”
 But Jesus said that in the Sermon on the Mount.
 In that context, I think what Jesus means by good fruit, is things like poor in spirit, meek, hungering and thirsting for righteousness, merciful, pure in heart, peacemakers, faithful through persecution, honest, forgiving, unselfish with their money, and they try to love their neighbor as themselves.
 That’s the mark of a true Christian.